 Through the years I have been a test subject for Lyme treatments.
 I have gone through the antibiotic treatments, been slapped around hard by the Herx reaction that comes with killing off large portions of the bacteria in my body.

-I have tried several drugs that are supposed to help, Celebrex is my last resort when the inflammation and pain gets intolerable.
+Through the years I've tried several drugs that are supposed to help, Celebrex is my last resort when the inflammation and pain gets intolerable.
 Sadly, I am one of those people that does not tolerate pharmaceuticals well.
 I have a very low tolerance for meds.

 The more you know, the better prepared you will be.